daskol/typst-templates/iclr/iclr2026.typ

 /**
+ * iclr2026.typ
- * iclr.typ
+ *
+ * Template for International Conference on Learning Representations (ICLR) 2026.
+ * This is a thin wrapper around iclr2025.typ with updated header titles.
  */

 #import "/iclr2025.typ": iclr2025

-#import "/iclr2026.typ": iclr2026
+#let default-header-title = (
+  [Under review as a conference paper at ICLR 2026],  // blind [Published as a conference paper at ICLR 2026],  // accepted )

 /**
- * iclr - Template for International Conference on Learning Representations
+ * iclr2026 - Template for International Conference on Learning Representations
- * (ICLR).
-This show-rule always points to the latest ICLR templates.
-If
- * reproducibility is required then one should prefer to usage template with
- * data suffix, e.g. `iclr2026`.
+ * (ICLR) 2026.
  *
  * Args:
  *   title: Paper title.